 "Effective training is the foundation of a successful Scouting program."
-This is a recent quote by former T876 Scoutmaster, David Ragsdale, while attending a NS District Training Committee meeting.
+This is a recent quote by our NS Committee Chair and former T876 Scoutmaster, David Ragsdale, while attending a NS District Training Committee meeting.
 There is never a lack of opinions on what type of training is best, or "effective."
 The NS District Training Committee is 100% dedicated to giving our district, as well as any others who want to join us, the best, most effective, training experience possible.
 While online training has certainly made some training more accessible to very busy Scout leaders, the NS Training Committee would like our Scout leaders to know that we are going to give you the most effective training in person.
 Why?
 Here are our reasons:

 - Wood Badge teaches us that "relationships, relationships, relationships" are the key to leadership and building a strong Scout program - You can talk to our trainers, ask questions, and share experiences to help other leaders, as well as, the trainers